madetech/blog/posts/cohesion-coupling-viscosity.md

 -  to allow the business rules to control the database in highly complex ways, and,
 -  to ensure we can defer decisions about how we are going to deal with things like databases, schemas and ORMs

 Database data structures are a very unstable aspect of a software application and are very likely to change.
 As such, it is bad for cohesion when your UI knows about the database or your ORM.
 Furthermore, it is bad for continuous delivery when you must change features that also depend on those ActiveRecord objects.
-Features themselves should be decoupled from the saving and retrieving of Business Objects.
+Features themselves, housed inside what I call use-case classes, should be decoupled from the saving and retrieving of Business Objects from the database.

 The "database" interface expected by the Business Rules should return business objects.
 It is perfectly fine for these Business Objects to house some shared behaviour.
 These objects should not be ActiveRecord objects, as this would tightly couple the business rules with the highly unstable and very likely to change database structures.